oegea/passager-password-manager/README.md

 * `react-i18next` and `i18next`, to translate the app to different languages.
 * `styled-components`, is used to style components.

+## Development dependencies

+* `husky`, to run tests before commiting changes to the repository.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run prepare`

+Set up husky git hooks to run before a commit is submited.

 ### `npm start`